Irish people in Jamaica

 Irish people in Jamaica or Irish Jamaicans, are Jamaican citizens whose ancestors originated from Ireland.
-Irish people are the second-largest reported ethnic group in Jamaica, after Jamaicans of African ancestry.
-Most Jamaicans with Irish ancestry also have African ancestry.
+If counted separately, Irish people would be the second-largest reported ethnic group in Jamaica, after Afro-Jamaicans.

 Historical background

-The first wave of Irish immigrants occurred in the early 17th century, Irish emigrant principally sailors, servants, and merchants.
-Many of the poorer emigrants were displaced Gaelic-Irish and Anglo-Irish Catholics, as well as convicts who were indentured servants.
+The first wave of Irish immigrants occurred in the early 17th century, principally sailors, servants, and merchants.
+Many of the poorer emigrants were displaced Gaelic-Irish and Norman-Irish Catholics, as well as convicts who were indentured servants.
 Many of the indentured servants were transported unwillingly.
-Of those surviving the long journey many more succumbed to disease, the harsh conditions and unfamiliar tropical conditions.
+Of those surviving the long journey, many more succumbed to disease, the harsh conditions and unfamiliar tropical conditions.

-One of the first English colonies in the Caribbean was established on Barbados in 1626.

-Irish merchant families from towns like Galway, Kinsale, and Waterford established their trading networks in the Caribbean.